 Why Have an Important Documents Binder

-Making insurance claims, searching for missing loved ones (heaven forbid), staying in touch with family and friends, traveling around the country and accessing your financial accounts will all be much easier if you have some essential documents at your fingertips.
+Making insurance claims, searching for missing loved ones (heaven forbid), staying in touch with family and friends, traveling around the country and accessing your financial accounts are all simpler when you have completed a grab and go binder.

 You can read through the comments below to see many, many situations when people have used their binders on normal days as well as in an emergency.